The importance of strength training as we age

 How to build muscle strength

 There are many ways to build muscle strength for different abilities beyond weight lifting!
-The NHS recommend the following ways to improve strength and flexibility: lifting weights, working with resistance bands, climbing stairs, hill walking, cycling, yoga and heavy gardening.
+The NHS recommend the following ways to improve strength and flexibility: lifting weights, resistance training, climbing stairs, hill walking, cycling, yoga and heavy gardening.

 A man with a mower gardening